nikkiricks/Sloane-Phone-Node/README.md

 ![](images/final_setup.gif)

+## How to send an SMS with the same code

+I was running into issues with Twilio - Australia has strong regulations.
+Because I'm an American and have no Australian documentation I wasn't verified.

+- I then tried using [TouchSMS](https://platform.touchsms.com.au/register) but they require you to sign up manually by emailing their support team?
+No thanks.
+  -Finally I heard about [MessageMedia](https://hub.messagemedia.com/) where you can easily send a text using an email address if the number you're trying to text is "+610577355263" you could just add it to "@e2s.messagemedia.com" so it would be "610577355263@e2s.messagemedia.com".
+So easy!
+I highly recommend it.

 ## Challenges

 - **Hardware** was both fun and frustrating.
 It was interesting to research the kit I purchased and see what I could do with all of the pieces but frustrating when I would purchase a piece and then needed something else to go along with it.

   - GSM was going to cost $70 and then $70 to ship to get here with just 3 days to code on it which I didn't feel comfortable with.
 So I decided to get a Wifi Shield instead and try and code on it that way
   - I was waiting on an NodeMCU and didn't end up getting it in time to implement into the project

-- **SMS** Running into issues with Twilio - Australia has regulation issues with signing up for an account that could take up to 3 days.
-Because I'm an American and have no Australian documentation I wasn't verified.
-  -Then tried using [TouchSMS](https://platform.touchsms.com.au/register) but they require you to sign up manually by emailing their support team?
-No thanks.
-  -Finally I heard about [MessageMedia](https://hub.messagemedia.com/) where you can easily send a text using an email address if the number you're trying to text is "+610577355263" you could just add it to "@e2s.messagemedia.com" so it would be "610577355263@e2s.messagemedia.com".
-So easy!

 ## Resources